ox-it/munki-staging/README.md

 * Testing: Items here are in testing.
 * To Production: Items here will be moved into production on the next run.

-When items are moved into production, they are moved to a dated list, so you have a history of when items were placed into production.
+When items are moved into production, they are (by default) moved to a dated list, so you can have a history of when items were placed into production.
 One list will be made per day.
+However, you can turn off this behaviour if you wish.
+This dated behaviour can also be enabled on development and production.

 # Usage